amartiv/3_Terminal_Transistor_Solar_Cell/README.md

 * "Rs_and_Voc_drops_GaInP_PoC.py" is a code for calculating the series resistance.
 It has not been incorporated to the main file "3TSC-Model.ipynb"

+* "githubCenturioni.txt" is a code, that can be incorporated to Matlab or similar, that allows to calculate the optical power density flux in coherent multilayer structures.
+It has not been incorporated to the main file "3TSC-Model.ipynb"

 * Credits:
 A. Martí (initial development)
 E. Antolín
 M. Zehender
 I. Ramiro
+S. Svatek

 Instituto de Energía Solar
 Universidad Politécnica de Madrid